rc-9/BraTS_UNet/README.md

 #### Preprocessing Pipeline

 To ensure stable and leakage-free training, preprocessing was performed at both the patient and slice levels.
-- **Patient-level split**: Train/validation separation was performed at the patient level to prevent correlated slices from appearing in both sets.
+- **Patient-level split**: Train / validation separation was performed at the patient level to prevent correlated slices from appearing in both sets.
 - **Slice extraction**: 3D MRI volumes were decomposed into 2D axial slices to reduce computational cost and enable training within Colab GPU limits.
+- **Lazy Loading & Memory Efficiency**: MRI volumes were loaded on demand rather than preloaded into memory, enabling training on desired slices within limited GPU RAM constraints.
+This streaming-based dataset design minimizes memory footprint and scales efficiently with dataset size.
-- **Modality selection**: Only T1Gd and T2-FLAIR were used for the baseline configuration, balancing representational strength and efficiency.
+- **Modality selection**: Only T1Gd and T2-FLAIR were used for the intial configuration and was expanded in subsequent iterations.
 - **Intensity normalization**: Each slice was normalized independently to reduce inter-patient intensity variability and stabilize optimization.
 This per-slice z-score normalization removes scanner-related intensity variations, keeps contrasts consistent across patients, and ensures that training and validation data are treated identically without any data leakage.
 - **Resizing**: Slices were downscaled to a uniform spatial resolution to reduce memory usage and accelerate training.
 - **Mask encoding**: Tumor subregions were converted into a 3-channel binary tensor (NEC/NET, ED, ET), enabling multi-label segmentation.